pallets/flask/docs/config.rst

 general, but there are a couple of things you can do to improve that
 experience:

-1.  create your application in a function and register modules on it.
+1.  create your application in a function and register blueprints on it.
     That way you can create multiple instances of your application with different configurations attached which makes unittesting a lot easier.
 You can use this to pass in configuration as needed.